 One of the tragedies of this pattern in dog training is that the drop-off causes the human to believe the punishment is working.
-The human’s act of raising the level of the punishment is reinforced.
+Raising the level of the punishment is reinforcing to the human.

 Note: Please don’t quote this article to claim “punishment doesn’t work.”
 High-intensity punishment does work.
-But it has unacceptable side effects that are destructive of our dogs’ happiness and wellbeing, not to mention their bonds with us.
+But it has unacceptable side effects that can destroy our dogs’ happiness and wellbeing, not to mention their bonds with us.

 Azrin, Nathan H. (1960).
 Effects of punishment intensity during variable‐interval reinforcement.
 Journal of the Experimental Analysis of Behavior 3(2), 123-142.

 Boe, E. E., & Church, R. M. (1967).
 Permanent effects of punishment during extinction.
 Journal of Comparative and Physiological Psychology, 63(3), 486-492.

 Miller, Neal E. (1960).
 Learning resistance to pain and fear: Effects of overlearning, exposure, and rewarded exposure in context.
 Journal of Experimental Psychology 60(3), 137-145.

 Skinner, B. F. (1938).
 The behavior of organisms: an experimental analysis.
 Appleton-Century.
 New York.

 Skinner, B. F. (1953).
 Science and human behavior.
 Simon and Schuster.

 Copyright 2016 Eileen Anderson